nuxt/nuxt/docs/3.api/1.composables/use-async-data.md

   * _transform_: a function that can be used to alter `handler` function result after resolving
   * _pick_: only pick specified keys in this array from the `handler` function result
   * _watch_: watch reactive sources to auto-refresh
+  * _getCachedData_: a function that receives a cache key and can return cached data if it exists (by default it returns `nuxtApp.payload.data[key]` when hydrating and `nuxtApp.static.data[key]` after the app is hydrated).
+You can use this to build your own custom cache for `useAsyncData`.
   * _deep_: return data in a deep ref object (it is `true` by default).
 It can be set to `false` to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.

 Under the hood, `lazy: false` uses `<Suspense>` to block the loading of the route before the data has been fetched.
 Consider using `lazy: true` and implementing a loading state instead for a snappier user experience.